My M38A1 CDN3 Jeep 71-09062

 • MAINTENANCE MANUAL 7610-21-848-1570

 2. Z-Arm” pintle to hold GPMG on Z-Arm.
 I will consider buying a complete Z-Arm assembly.
+Note that this pintle is different from those used on the tripod M2 and on the armoured vehicles.

-3. Quick release pins (old style as used on Z arm (Quantity wanted – 3 or more)
+3. Quick release pins (Old style as used on Z arm.
+Quantity wanted – 3 or more)

 5. Cocking handle – bar with large pull ring: for C5A1 GPMG.